bsmith89/midas2-wiki/Operations.md

 # Prerequisites

-System has python 3.7 or above.
+Python 3.7 or above (as installed in Dockerfile).

+AWS credentials and permissions setup.

 # System-wide install